 The Bottom Line

-A real estate open house is a great way to meet prospects.
-You not only find potential buyers for your current home listing, but you connect with buyers and sellers whom you may work with months down the line.
-Having a sign in sheet at the door is the easiest way to collect contact information so you can be sure to keep in touch.
-If you want more open house ideas take a look at our article with 25 tips from professionals.
+A real estate open house is a great way to meet potential clients.
+You can not only find potential buyers for your current home listing, but you can connect with buyers and sellers whom you may work with months down the line.
+Having an open house sign in sheet is the easiest way to collect contact information so you can be sure to keep in touch.
+If you want more open house ideas, take a look at our article with 25 tips from professionals.
 Good luck!

 Looking for more leads?
 Try advertising your listings with Zillow’s 22 million unique monthly visitors.